 Waterproof and breathable membrane functions

-Breathability refers to the ability to allow moisture inside the garment to escape.
-It also allows water vapor to escape.
-While it blocks moisture from the outside, such as rain and snow on snowy mountains, it allows moisture vapor from sweat inside the garment to escape, keeping the inside dry and preventing stuffiness.
-Specifically, it is expressed as a number, indicating how many grams of moisture in vapor form (not droplets) escape from the garment over 24 hours.
-Naturally, the higher the value, the higher the breathability.
+Breathability refers to the ability to release moisture from inside the garment to the outside.
+Specifically, it's the ability to release water vapor.
+It shuts out moisture from the outside, such as rain and snow in snowy mountains, but allows moisture that has turned into vapor from sweat inside the garment to escape, keeping the inside dry and preventing stuffiness.
+In other words, it is expressed numerically as how many grams of vaporized moisture (not water droplets) are released from inside the garment in 24 hours.
+Of course, the higher the value, the higher the breathability.

 The ability to maintain comfortable conditions through breathability has a major impact on climbing and skiing performance on snowy mountains.
 This is why membranes are so important in snowwear.
 Understanding the characteristics of membranes will help you better understand the intended use of that snowwear